The 10 Best Hot Tubs for a Spa-Like Feel in Your Very Own Backyard

-The best hot tubs should last at least five years, with some extra durable and well-cared for models lasting decades.
-It’s important to remember that the materials your hot tub is made of impact overall longevity as well as your commitment to regular maintenance and cleaning.
+The best hot tubs should last at least five years, with some extra-durable and well-cared-for models lasting decades.
+It’s important to remember that its material and your commitment to regular maintenance and cleaning can impact longevity.

 Are hot tubs good for you?

 It depends on who you ask, but many people swear by the health benefits of hot tubs, thanks to the therapeutic effects of warmth and soaking.
 Hot tub users report muscle relaxation, stress reduction, pain relief and meditative effects.

 According to Irina Todorov, MD, an integrative medicine physician at the Cleveland Clinic, “Using a hot tub or taking a hot bath helps calm your nervous system and improve your mood.”
 It’s also a good remedy for mild to moderate muscle pain and can also lower blood pressure in some individuals.